lyndsey-ferguson/fastlane-plugin-test_center/docs/feature_details/tests_from_xcresult.md

 Performing analysis on an `.xcresult` bundle?
 Get the failing and passing tests using this action.

-> **Note**: I'm making this new action available to Supporters first to show them appreciation.
-I'll open it up to everyone else on September 1st, 2020.
->
-> Interested in joining?
-Click [here ♥️](https://github.com/sponsors/lyndsey-ferguson) and select a tier that gives you early access to new features.
->
-> **Bonus**: if your organization (👨‍👩‍👧‍) becomes a Sponsor, every member of that org gets that same early access!

 ## Example

 <!-- tests_from_xcresult examples: begin -->